slamice/wri/Other stories/the-smile.md

 At her stop, she got up, and left.
 I stayed on, and wondered if she would look back.
-And she did, and smiling one last time before digging for treasure alone deep in the city, she almost whispered a goodbye.
+And she did, and smiling one last time before digging for treasure alone deep in the city, almost whispering a goodbye.